madhurima-kandadai/work-samples/README.md

 You will solve problems using the [`backend-go`](backend-go/src/counter) work sample.
 The work sample resembles our backend setup.
 [Golang](https://golang.org/) is our choice to implement performance critical services and applications.

+### Data

+You will solve problems using the [`data-mr`](data-mr) work sample.
+The work sample resembles our data processing and analytics setup.
+[Apache Spark](http://spark.apache.org/) is our choice to implement map reduce and machine learning jobs.

 ### Frontend and Design

 You will receive problems that cover both server-side and client-side design aspects.
 You have the choice to do both or focus on one.

 For the *server-side* aspect, you will solve problems using one of [`api-python`](api-python) or [`api-node`](api-node) work samples.

-For the *client-side design* aspect, you may consume a [hosted version](https://eq-work-samples-api.herokuapp.com) of the same API provided as the `api-python` work sample, but you can benefit more from running your own copy, as you can adjust the server-side implementation as you wish.
-Since you should already know about Javascript, the `api-node` work sample is highly recommended.
-For client-side implementations, feel free to pick anything that you are comfortable with.
-However, if you don't have a preference, we recommend using [Vue.js](https://vuejs.org/).

-### Data

-_WIP_
+For the *client-side design* aspect, you can either leverage one of the `api-*` work samples, or you may consume a [hosted version](https://eq-work-samples-api.herokuapp.com) on Heroku (uses `api-python`).
+Either way, you will need to explore one of the `api-*` work samples for API endpoint details (as no API documentation will be given).
+You are strongly recommended to clone and run your own copy of the API, as that allows the maximum flexibility for your solutions (for example, you can modify the API endpoints to suit your client-side implementation needs).